-Although existing tags are only three or four characters long, systems should prepare to handle tags of any length.
+Although formally defined tags are only three or four characters long, systems should prepare to handle user tags of greater length.
 Tags will be unique within the first 15 characters.

 Valid combinations of specific tags, line_values, xref_ids, and pointers are constrained by the GEDCOM form defined for representing a given kind of information.
-(See Chapter 2, starting on page, for the Lineage-Linked GEDCOM Form grammar.)
+(See Chapter 2, starting on page 19, for the Lineage-Linked GEDCOM Form grammar.)